MICHELE NORRIS, Host:

 And I'm Melissa Block.
 In Iraq, two of the country's main Shiite political parties are locked in a bitter struggle.
 Dawa, the party of Prime Minister Nouri al-Maliki, and the Islamic Supreme Council of Iraq are allies at the national level.
 But in the Shiite heartland of southern Iraq, competition between the two parties is growing fierce - both are jockeying for power ahead of provincial elections early next year.
 NPR's Lourdes Garcia-Navarro traveled to southern Iraq and found local tribal leaders caught in the middle.

 NAVARRO: Dozens of men with deeply lined faces framed by checkered headdresses chant in support of their sheik.
 Around them are the lush rice paddies of this rural area in the southern province of Diwaniyah.
 Sheik Nabeel al-Ubadi, who heads the al-Fatla tribe has gathered his people to protest.

-Mr. NABEEL AL-UBADI (Sheik al-Fatla Tribe): (Through Translator) Last Monday, our house was raided.
+NABEEL AL: (Through Translator) Last Monday, our house was raided.
 There was no legal reason for it.